 - There are very limited customization options.
 You can choose from only certain themes and are unable to install plugins.

 - Advertisements will be run on your website that you have no control over.

-- You can’t easily monetize your website with a free wordpress.com plan.
+- You can’t easily monetize your website with a free plan.

-- You must register for a wordpress.com account and abide by their terms and conditions.
+- You must register for an account and abide by their terms and conditions.

 - This is somewhat of an in between plan.
 Hosting, security and backups are still included but if you want a custom domain name you will need to pay for that.

 - Ads are removed from your website when you pay for the upgrade.

 - You can choose from the free themes or install custom themes.
 You also have the option to install some plugins, making this option more customizable than the free plan.

 - Features such as commenting and sharing are still included.